streamlink/streamlink/docs/install.rst

     Installing streamlink into the environment
     (myenv)$ pip install streamlink

-    Using streamlink in the enviroment
+    Using streamlink in the environment
     (myenv)$ streamlink ...

-    Deactivating the enviroment
+    Deactivating the environment
     (myenv)$ deactivate

     Using streamlink without activating the environment